Nikolai Sukhomlinov: Military service

 In August 1872, he was promoted to lieutenant with approval as head of the regiment's training team, and exactly a year later he received his first award: the Order of Saint Stanislaus, III Class.

-During the Russo-Turkish War (1877–1878) he was in the Imperial Russian Army and participated in the Battle of Gorni Dubnik, in the capture of the Telish fortifications, the Battle of Plovdiv, the Battle of Tatar-Bazardzhik, the Battle of San Stefano and that Sukhomlinov crossed the Balkans.
+During the Russo-Turkish War (1877–1878) he was in the Imperial Russian Army and participated in the Battle of Gorni Dubnik, in the capture of the Telish fortifications, the Battle of Plovdiv, the Battle of Tatar-Bazardzhik, the Battle of San Stefano, all across the Balkans.
 After the end of the war, he returned to Russia and was appointed a member of the officer court of his Life Guards Ulansky regiment, after which he was in charge of regimental weapons, and on April 12, 1881, he was promoted to captain.

 On February 3, 1903, he was promoted to major general with the appointment of commander of the 1st brigade of the 9th Cavalry Division, on January 7, 1909, he was appointed commander of thedivision, on December 6 of the same year he was promoted to lieutenant general with approval as head of the division.